-I recently started a postdoctoral position in Dr Elizabeth Wolcovich's lab at the University of British Columbia studying climate change adaption and hold hardiness in wine grapes.
+I am a postdoctoral position in Dr Elizabeth Wolcovich's lab at the University of British Columbia studying climate change adaption and cold hardiness in wine grapes.

 Previous to that, I completed a PhD at the University of St Andrews, based in the Biodiversity and Behaviour Group at the Centre for Biological Diversity.
 My research topic aimed to answer questions around biodiversity change, macroecology and community ecology.
 I hope to increase understanding of fundamental ecological processes and contribute to increasing knowledge for conservation purposes.
 I focued on long term, multi taxa, analysis of changes in community structure using the BioTIME database.

 PhD student at the University of St Andrews.

 Bangor University BSc (Hons.)
 Applied Terrestrial and Marine Ecology

 As part of this degree I spent a year working as a research assistant for the Centre for the Ecology and Hydrology, Bangor.

 2017 University of St Andrews grant of £150 to attend the British Ecological Society (BES) Ecology Across Boarders conference in Ghent December 2017.

 2017 University of St Andrews £800 grant towards the BES Macroecology Conference 2018.